-- A World records and USMS records may be established when the times are reported by a manual primary timing system with three valid watch times. - B USMS Top 10 times may be established when the times are reported by a manual primary timing system with a minimum of two valid watch times. - C An initial distance or a relay leadoff leg may be used to establish world records when the times are reported by a manual primary system with three valid watch times. - D USMS records shall not be established for initial distances and relay leadoff legs using a manual primary timing system. - E An initial distance or a relay leadoff leg may be used to establish USMS top 10 times when the times are reported by a manual primary system with a minimum of two valid watch times. - 103.18.8 Only those results from events conducted in pools officially certified for length in conformance with article 107.2.1 shall be acceptable for record applications or Top 10 submissions. - 103.18.9 Except when the primary system consists of watches, backup timing shall be provided for all competitors.
+- C USMS records shall not be established using a semiautomatic primary system or a manual backup system when the primary system fails. - D An initial distance or relay leadoff leg may be used to establish USMS Top 10 times when the times are reported by a manual backup timing system with a minimum of two valid watch times. - 103.18.7 Records and Top 10 Times using a Manual Primary Timing System-Manual times are used to determine the official time as follows, provided the procedures in 103.17.3B are followed. - A USMS Top 10 times may be established when the times are reported by a manual primary timing system with a minimum of two valid watch times. - B USMS records shall not be established using a manual primary timing system. - C An initial distance or a relay leadoff leg may be used to establish USMS Top 10 times when the times are reported by a manual primary system with a minimum of two valid watch times. - 103.18.8 Only those results from events conducted in pools officially certified for length in conformance with article 106.2.1 shall be acceptable for record applications or Top 10 submissions. - 103.18.9 Except when the primary system consists of watches, backup timing shall be provided for all competitors.
 No swimmer shall be required to reswim a race due to equipment failure that results in unrecorded or inaccurate time or place.
-It is the meet director's responsibility to provide the proper timing systems so that swimmers can expect to achieve official times that will satisfy the requirements of article 103.18.4. - 103.18.10 Secondary and tertiary times shall be recorded but shall not be used except to corroborate or correct missing or inaccurate primary/secondary results.
+It is the meet director's responsibility to provide the proper timing systems so that swimmers can expect to achieve official times that will satisfy the requirements of articles 103.18.5-103.18.7.
+If it is not possible to satisfy the requirements of articles 103.18.5-103.18.7, the meet announcement must include a statement which informs swimmers that the official times cannot be submitted for world records, USMS records, and/or Top 10.
+If a change in primary timing system is necessary before or during the meet, the meet director shall ensure that all swimmers are notified of the change.